jarmitage/jarmitage.github.io/research/2018/crafting-digital-musical-instruments.md

 be digital luthiers, and participants with experience in traditional or acoustic instrument making or non-musical crafts were also welcome.
-The organisers gave an introduction to the subject area, where they introduced a theme of craft in NIME [@armitage_finer_2017] as a starting point for discussion.
+The organisers gave an introduction to the subject area, where they introduced a theme of craft in NIME (Armitage, Morreale, and McPherson 2017) as a starting point for discussion.
 We devised a crafting activity that would compliment discussions and reflection about craft in NIME, and how it can be shared in the community.

 The Unfinished Instrument
 -------------------------